kangtegong/pyftrace/README.md

 - `--version` or `-V`: Display help information about pyftrace and its options.
 - `--depth` or `-d`: Limit the depth of the function to be traced.
 - `--function` or `-f`: Filter the names of function to be traced.
+- `--exclude-function` or `-e`: Exclude the specified function from the trace.

 ## TUI